 Launching the trebouche was so cool !

 The Shamanic Realm stretched along the other side of the beach, but hidden inside the jungle.
 It was a quiet place filled with very powerful energy.
 A lot of ceremonies were held in this space and in the Sweat Lodge.
 Some of the discussions that happened in the Shamanic Realm were absolutely inspiring and you could learn a lot about different things that the shamans were doing.
 Many people participated in these ceremonies: some for the first time and others that simply wanted to dive deeper.
 With lots of possibilities: Aya, Bufo, Rape, San Pedro, Peyote, Iboga, Sananga and many other unusual medicines (ex: a frog poison that was put in your eyes to help with your eyesight and overall focus, it seemed very painful).
 If you were up for a powerful life-changing experience, all was done in the good hands of the shamans taking care of you.
 Many people said it was one of the reasons why they’ve tried things – so they can have the experience and safety of a ceremony conducted by a master.
-We had several private talks with the shamans.

 The tribes leave after the first two weeks (on day 12, followed by a transition day).
 If you’re interested in any tribal activities you have to come for the first two weeks.
 The last 5 days are party days, and you have two music stages.
 You can alternatively buy a ticket for the full 18 days, or just for the beginning (tribes & ceremonies) or just for the end (music & party).
 In the first part the Global Stage is on just not all the time.